pallets/click/docs/glossary.rst

        The general term for both options and arguments that can be passed to a command.
 Parameters are defined using decorators like ``@click.option()`` or ``@click.argument()``.

+   Terminal
+       A text-based interface for interacting with the operating system.
+       Also known as a command prompt, console, or shell.
+Command line interfaces are used within a terminal to run commands and applications.